 DIY Ombre Dyed Tennis Shoes

-I have a terrific craft for you!
-Using inexpensive tennis or canvas shoes and a little bit of Rit dye, you can make these hombre fashion shoes.
+Using inexpensive tennis or canvas shoes and a little bit of Rit dye, you can make these Ombre fashion shoes easily.

-Great for a teen/youth craft, a girls or teens activity, or to spruce up your summer wardrobe.
+It’s a great teen or youth craft, a girls activity, or to spruce up your summer wardrobe.

 A quick way to re-purpose stained shoes too!

 For a twist on shoes, you might like these Rag Tie Flip Flops.
 They are really quick and great for summer.

 Plastic bags and paper towels to protect working surface

 I added approx. 1 1/2 tsp. of dye to the first